dannybabbev/eos-smart-contracts/README.md

 # eos-smart-contracts

-Training ground for the EOSIO hackathon in Hong Kong
+A training ground for the EOSIO hackathon in Hong Kong

 ## Getting Started

-**1. Make sure you have the latest version of EOSIO**
+**1. Make sure you have the latest version of EOSIO (That's optional if you have a recent version)**

 ```
 cd eos